 Meet Wow Control: a new audio plugin entirely focused on the weird & wild ~modulations~ of analog tape and other less-than-perfect analog playback devices.
 In developing Wow Control, we set out to accurately capture the essence of three tape machines spanning three decades: every noise, every wobble, & every harmonic.
 The plugin that has resulted is the most comprehensive analog tape model we’ve ever heard.

 Wow Control expands and improves upon the wow & flutter section from the classic Vulf Compressor — bringing more expressive shape controls, beat-syncing, and an extensive randomization section — available in the expanded Advanced controls — for creating complex and unpredictable modulation effects.

 At its extreme settings, it will bend and distort anything that it touches.
 Used gently, however, it can breathe a little life or movement into individual mix elements or bring color and richness to an entire master.
-Case in point: Wow Control was used on almost every master of Vulfpeck’s upcoming album: The Beautiful Game.
+Case in point: Wow Control was used on almost every master of Vulfpeck’s The Beautiful Game.

 You can keep your trusty 424 around if you want, but you no longer need to if you own a copy of Wow Control.